ViciousSquid/diceroll/README.md

 The **diceroll** API is a Python library that provides functionality for simulating dice rolls and performing dice-related operations.
 It includes classes for rolling dice, saving roll results, and animating dice rolls using Pygame.

-This library and API were specifically designed for an alongside the **Adventure!** *Interactive story engine* : https://github.com/ViciousSquid/Adventure
+This library and API were specifically designed for and alongside the **Adventure!** *Interactive story engine* : https://github.com/ViciousSquid/Adventure

 ## Features